richelbilderbeek/ProjectRichelBilderbeek/README.md

 * [Warp's function parser (versions 4.4.3 and 4.5.1)](http://warp.povusers.org/FunctionParser)
 * [Matt McCutchen's BigInteger (version 2010.04.30)](https://mattmccutchen.net/bigint)

 These libraries are added to allow easy crosscompilation to Windows using the often-supplied 'crosscompile.sh' scripts.
+For crosscompiling from Lubuntu to Windows I use [https://github.com/mxe/mxe](MXE).

 External links
 --------------